Using your environment¶

 not be observed within non-interactive jobs.
 The above command would make

-available at the same time.
-This is very powerful
+environment file available at the same time.
+This is very powerful for workloads

-for workloads which require multiple applications to be available at the same
+which require multiple applications to be available at the same time, for

-time, for example Bioinformatics pipeline software.
-By using a Spack
+example Bioinformatics pipeline software.
+By using a Spack environment, the

-environment, the software required will have been compiled in a consistent way,
+software required will have been compiled in a consistent way, ensuring better

-ensuring better compatibility between applications.
-The pipeline can also be
+compatibility between applications.
+The pipeline can also be easily reproduced,

 Sharing environments¶